dwgerdes/Trojans/README.md

 * Integrate these objects for 1 million years to determine their dynamical stability.
 Unstable objects are discarded.
 * Write the surviving objects to the `JT_test` directory.
 The Trojans are saved as individual `SpaceRock` objects, and all of their orbital elements are collected into a single .csv file.

+Note that generating many Trojans or doing very long integrations can take a considerable amount of time!
+I recommend starting with a small number of objects to gauge your resource requirements.
 The accompanying `Fake Jupiter Trojans` notebook contains code for making some basic plots of the results.